 In the woods with the PCW5000

-One of the things we pride ourselves on at Treadlight Forestry is that we use every piece of kit we sell.
+One of the things we pride ourselves on at Treadlight Forestry is that we have used every piece of kit we sell.
 So when we got a contract clearing a woodland site for replanting we knew we had the right piece of kit for the job – the PCW5000 portable winch!

 The job was typical of the work we do involving tricky access and low impact techniques.
 The site had been selectively felled of large oaks a few years ago but the lop and top had not been cleared.
 This meant the site was strewn with large bits of branch wood and brash making it impossible for the owner to replant.
 The owner wanted all the branch wood extracted to one side of the site but access was tricky and they did not want large machines compacting the ground.